N 39.2° | W 78.9°

 1120 ft EL

-Our new location for the observatory is at about 1100 feet elevation nestled in the South Branch Valley of the Potomac Highlands of WV.
+The new location of the observatory is nestled in the South Branch Valley of the Potomac Highlands of WV.
 The valley's ridges, which run more or less North to South, are around 2000 to over 2600 feet high to the East and West of the new location.
-This is a view looking to the West.
+This photo is a view looking West.
 The observatory will be built out in the field.

-I'm also unpacking equipment in the lab for testing and updates, and to get all the control software setup on my workstations.
+I'm also unpacking equipment in the lab for updates and testing, and to start getting all the control software setup on my new workstations.

 The layout for the pages on this website are best viewed on a desktop PC.
 The mobile views usually look OK, but sometimes not so much.
 I've just learned to live with it, being it's a free website provider and all.